evildmp/vurt/articles/twelve-rules.rst

 \

-    I'm sorry, I am not actually familiar with xxx.
-I have done quite a bit of yyy though - is it related to that?
+    I haven't done that in Go, but I have in Python, and I will do my best to describe the general approach I would take.

 \

-    I am not sure I completely understood your question.
-Do you mean zzz?
+    I am not sure - I'll say what I think about this but please tell me if I am on the right track or not.

 As well as being honest and open, responses like this show a willingness to engage and find the right way forward.
 In the workplace, you're going to have any number of conversations where you don't fully understand what someone says, or you're not familiar with a technical topic, or have to deal with something unexpected.